Joe Dallesandro: New York and the Factory years

 The Warhol and Morrissey films did not usually have a script, so the actors improvised while the cameras were rolling.
 In 1970, Dallesandro told After Dark: "Sometimes they yell at me and say, 'Joe, you're really messing it up.
 Stop trying to act,' and then I usually do a good job.
 But if you watch carefully you'll see that my best performing comes when I have my clothes off.
-When I'm dressed I really don't give very good performances, but when I am not I really do a great job."
+When I'm dressed, I really don't give very good performances, but when I am not, I really do a great job."

 By 1970, Dallesandro earned a salary of $124 a week.
 After starring in Trash (1970), his underground fame began to cross over into the popular culture and he was viewed as a sex symbol.
 New York Times film critic Vincent Canby wrote of him: "His physique is so magnificently shaped that men as well as women become disconnected at the sight of him."
 Newsday film critic Jerry Parker wrote that "Joe Dallesandro, who is a mere 21 is to Andy Warhol what Clark Gable once was to Louis B. Mayer."
 Dallesandro appeared on the cover of Rolling Stone in April 1971.
 He was also photographed by some of the top celebrity photographers of the time: Francesco Scavullo, Annie Leibovitz, Richard Avedon.

 According to Dallesandro, Francis Ford Coppola wanted him to screen test for the role of Michael Corleone in The Godfather (1972), however, the offer fell through.
 Dallesandro believed that Warhol and Morrissey deterred Coppola's entourage by telling them that Dallesandro was a drug addict and couldn't handle the script, but Morrissey stated that isn't true.
 Morrissey added that he and Warhol would have been thrilled if Dallesandro landed a role in a major film.

 Dallesandro also starred in the films Heat (1972), Andy Warhol's Frankenstein (1973), and Andy Warhol's Dracula (1974), directed by Morrissey.
 The latter two were filmed in Rome.
 Morrissey recommended that Dallesandro get an agent to find more work in Europe.

+European exploitation films and decline

 After filming was complete, Dallesandro remained in Europe and capitalized on his reputation as a cult figure in a series of exploitation films in France and Italy.
-He appeared in Serge Gainsbourg's Je t'aime moi non plus (1976), which starred Gainsbourg's girlfriend, British actress Jane Birkin.
+He appeared in Serge Gainsbourg's Je t'aime moi non-plus (1976), which starred Gainsbourg's girlfriend, British actress Jane Birkin.

 Dalessandro's career collapsed in the late 1970s as a result of his dependency on alcohol and drugs.
 After his return to the U.S. in 1979, he resided in a trailer park close to Seattle with his estranged mother and indulged in excessive drinking.
 He relocated to Los Angeles in 1981, checked himself into a detox center, joined Alcoholics Anonymous, and worked as a limousine and taxi driver before returning to acting.